dma-enav/EPD/README.md

 ## Creating Windows EXE files ##

-Windows execulateables can be created by using the followig Maven profile
+Windows executables can be created by using the following Maven profile

     mvn clean install -Pexe

-The executables will be located in here
+The executables will be located here

     distribution/EPD-Ship-Singlejar/target/epd-ship.exe
     distribution/EPD-Shore-Singlejar/target/epd-shore.exe